Fort Boyard (game show): The Watch Tower

 In the Watch Tower of the Fort lives a usually eccentric character that sets riddles for certain contestants; if the contestants give the correct answer within the time limit, they receive a key.
 In the case of the clue riddles, the answer to the riddle is the clue word, so even if the contestant does not solve it in the Watch Tower he or she can still think about it during the rest of the game.
 During the riddles, the contestant can keep guessing until the time (indicated by Jack or Jules holding up a sand timer) has elapsed.
 If the contestant fails to guess the correct answer within the time limit, the key is "thrown" into the sea, and another contestant has to swim for it.
 This was always won as the strongest swimmer would retrieve the key.
-The swim was removed in series 5 of the UK version, but was re-introduced in Ultimate Challenge as Key to the Sea (without the Watch Tower riddle).
+The swim was removed in series 5 of the UK version, but was reintroduced in Ultimate Challenge as Key to the Sea (without the Watch Tower riddle).

 Since 2006, the contestants can no longer swim for the key; it is just put back where it was held.
 The clue word is also different and is not the same as the riddle.
 Therefore, the riddle must be solved within the time limit to obtain the clue.

 In the French version from 2011 to 2013, The Watch Tower wasn't used; instead, there were three trips to the Interactive Cell.
 The second trip was a Visual Riddle, about halfway through the key games, with Father Fouras on screen.
 The Clue Riddle is replaced by a telephone riddle where the player is in a booth inside one of the cells and has 1 minute to solve the riddle, given by Father Fouras over the phone, whilst cockroaches are dropped on top of them.
 This takes form of a game, called Abandoned Cabin, in the French version.
 The Watch Tower was however used in the 2012 Russian version of the show (the only country to use it that year) and in 2013 for the Azerbaijan, Canadian and Swedish versions.

+In 1999, Argentina's was the first version to have a female character guarding the tower: "La Dama del Fuerte" played by Isabel Achaval.
+This was followed by Germany's Sonya Kraus and Yasemin Kozanoğlu for Turkey both in 2000.
+On 4 June 2019, Swedish broadcaster TV4 confirmed that Suzanne Reuter would appear in the role as "Madame Fouras".